Chao Sheng Email & Phone Number

 What skills is Chao Sheng known for?

-Chao Sheng has skills like Software Development, Product Management, Entrepreneurship, Venture Capital, Software Project Management, C++, Java, Agile Methodologies, C, Linux, Distributed Systems, Javascript.
+Chao Sheng is listed with skills including Software Development, Product Management, Entrepreneurship, Venture Capital, Software Project Management, C++, Java, and Agile Methodologies.